awsdocs/aws-batch-user-guide/doc_source/what-is-batch.md

 ### Jobs<a name="component_job"></a>

 A unit of work \(such as a shell script, a Linux executable, or a Docker container image\) that you submit to AWS Batch\.
-It has a name, and runs as a containerized application on an Amazon EC2 instance in your compute environment, using parameters that you specify in a job definition\.
+It has a name, and runs as a containerized application on AWS Fargate or Amazon EC2 resources in your compute environment, using parameters that you specify in a job definition\.
 Jobs can reference other jobs by name or by ID, and can be dependent on the successful completion of other jobs\.
 For more information, see [Jobs](jobs.md)\.

 ### Job Definitions<a name="component_job_definition"></a>

 A job definition specifies how jobs are to be run; you can think of it as a blueprint for the resources in your job\.
 You can supply your job with an IAM role to provide programmatic access to other AWS resources, and you specify both memory and CPU requirements\.
 The job definition can also control container properties, environment variables, and mount points for persistent storage\.
 Many of the specifications in a job definition can be overridden by specifying new values when submitting individual Jobs\.
-For more information, see [Job Definitions](job_definitions.md)
+For more information, see [Job definitions](job_definitions.md)

 ### Job Queues<a name="component_job_queue"></a>